 - Sell it.
 If you’re not the handy type, then don’t fret.
 Just place a local online ad and be sure to stipulate the buyer is responsible for taking it.
 This way, you can put a few dollars in your pocket and get rid of that stuff at the same time.

 - Give it away.
 Another thing to do with old patio furniture that is in relatively good condition is to give it away to a family member or a friend.
 Perhaps you have a new neighbor or know someone who would like it.

 - Junk it.
-If that old outdoor patio furniture isn’t in usable condition and cannot be salvaged, then just have a junk removal service come pick it up so you don’t have to deal with it on your own.
+If that old outdoor patio furniture isn’t in usable condition and cannot be salvaged, then just have a junk removal service in Dunedin come pick it up so you don’t have to deal with it on your own.